Steve-Fenton/stevefenton.co.uk/src/pages/index.md

 description:
 ---

 Steve Fenton is an Octonaut at [Octopus Deploy](https://octopus.com) and five-time Microsoft MVP for developer technologies.
-He’s a [Software Punk](https://www.stevefenton.co.uk/2020/07/the-software-punk-revolution/?swcfpc=1) and writer.
+He’s a [Software Punk](/2020/07/the-software-punk-revolution/?swcfpc=1) and writer.
 You can find out [more about Steve Fenton here](/about-me/).

-## A note from Steve

 The primary audience for the writing found herein is me.
 It’s super-easy to forget stuff if you don’t write it down, as I did the second time I had to fix a really tricky certificate problem in .NET.